Dr. Althea 345 vs 147: cuál crema barrera elegir según tu piel

 Always

-As the LAST step in your routine (before sunscreen).
+As the LAST step in your skincare routine, before sunscreen in the morning.
 Cleanser → toner → serum → treatment → barrier cream.
-The barrier layer seals everything underneath into the skin.
+A barrier cream helps seal in the previous steps and reduce moisture loss.

 Post-retinol

-Sandwich method: thin layer of Dr. Althea 147 → retinol → layer of Dr. Althea 345.
-The first layer cushions; the second layer seals and soothes.
-In my experience this reduces retinol irritation significantly without blocking its effect.
+Sandwich method: thin layer of 147 → retinol → layer of 345.
+The first barrier layer buffers the retinol; the second layer helps comfort the skin and reduce dryness.
+Useful if retinol usually leaves your skin tight, flaky or irritated.

-If your skin is in crisis (redness, flaking, stinging): stop all strong actives temporarily.
-Use only a gentle cleanser + Dr. Althea 345 Relief Cream + sunscreen during the day.
+If your skin is in crisis — redness, flaking, stinging or burning: stop all active ingredients.
+Use only gentle cleansing + 345 Relief Cream + sunscreen.
 Nothing else.
-Keep this up for around 3–5 days until your barrier feels recovered.
+Keep it simple for 3–5 days, or until the skin feels comfortable again.

-pan>Dr. Althea 147 in the morning under sunscreen and make‑up.
-A pea‑sized amount for the whole face is usually enough; it absorbs in about a minute and gives invisible all‑day barrier support.
+147 in the morning under sunscreen and make-up.
+Use a pea-sized amount for the whole face.
+It absorbs in around 1 minute and gives lightweight, invisible barrier support throughout the day.

 Quick view: Dr. Althea 345 vs 147